 Satisfactory Academic Progress, or SAP, is a set of requirements that varies by school.
 Students who fail to meet these requirements risk losing their financial aid package.
 Typically, SAP requirements include GPA, class enrollment, and demonstrated progress towards a degree.

-Withdrawing from a class could affect these requirements in several ways.
-It could affect your enrollment status by reducing the credits you acquire that semester.
 It could also put you off-course towards your degree.
 If the class you’re withdrawing from is critical to your degree, you’ll need to determine how to make it up.

 Students who fail to meet SAP requirements will have their financial aid suspended.
 Because the requirements can vary, you should reach out to your school if you are concerned about your status.
 Typically, the Office of Financial Aid or the Registrar are good resources to consult.